 And, of course, the market offers much more than just New Year symbols.

-In 2023/2024, I spotted booths full of handmade ceramics, delicate glass decorations, wooden toys echoing bygone days, honey, regency-style writing materials, beeswax candles and much more…the list goes on.
+On my last visit, I spotted booths full of handmade ceramics, delicate glass decorations, wooden toys echoing bygone days, honey, regency-style writing materials, beeswax candles and much more…the list goes on.

 And, of course, you had the ubiquitous snow globes, strong on Viennese motifs such as cityscapes and cakes.